 - Details of suspected defects with advice for investigation and repair,

 - Points for your legal adviser to check,

 - Other relevant considerations concerning safety, locality, environmental considerations,

 - Colour photos of defects to illustrate shortcomings,

-- Additional services can be organised such as testing of services, further intrusive investigations, and a valuation.
+- Additional services can be organised such as further intrusive investigations or a valuation.